 Expunging or Sealing Adult Criminal Records in Iowa

 The options for expunging or sealing a criminal record in Iowa are limited.
-Many non-conviction records can be expunged, but if you were convicted of a crime, your record may qualify for expungement only if:
+Many non-conviction records can be expunged.
+But for convictions, your record may qualify for expungement only if:

-• the conviction was for an eligible alcohol-related offense, or
+• the conviction was for an eligible alcohol-related or juvenile prostitution offense, or

 • you obtained deferred judgment at the time of your conviction and successfully completed probation.